 - Complete the Master Promissory Note for the Parent PLUS Loan on the same website, if this is your first time borrowing a PLUS Loan for your Potsdam student and your loan is approved.
 (Please note, the parent approved for the loan must complete the Master Promissory Note).
 Select the “COMPLETE AID PROCESS”tab and then select “Complete Master Promissory Note.”Finally, make sure to select the “PLUS MPN for Parents”, which is the last option in the list of MPN choices.

 - The loan application, credit decision, and Master Promissory Note are sent to SUNY Potsdam electronically.

-If your parent's credit decision is denied, the parent may:
+If the parent's credit decision is denied, the parent may:

 - Provide an endorser: The endorser must pass a credit check and sign a promissory note.
-An e-mail with the Loan Reference ID and an endorser packet will be mailed to the borrower.
-The endorser will need the Loan Reference ID to complete the paper packet or complete the Endorser Addendum online.
-The endorser must create a Federal PIN to sign in and go to "Endorse a PLUS Loan;? or
+An email with the Loan Reference ID will be emailed to the borrower.
+The endorser will need the Loan Reference ID to complete the Endorser Addendum online.
+The endorser must create a Federal PIN to sign in and go to "Endorse a PLUS Loan”under the “APPLY FOR AID”tab,or

-- Not pursue the PLUS Loan: If the parent borrower is not interested in the first two options, the parent can select the option not to pursue the PLUS Loan ? the student will be offered additional Federal Direct Unsubsidized Loans.
+- Not pursue the PLUS Loan: If the parent borrower is not interested in the first two options, the parent can select the option not to pursue the PLUS Loan; Student will then be offered additional Federal Direct Unsubsidized Loans.
 Additional loans are available for up to $4,000/academic year for 1st and 2nd year students (fewer than 57 credit hours earned); and up to $5,000/academic year for 3rd and 4th year students (57 or more credit hours earned).